neuml/.github/CONTRIBUTING.md

 # Getting started with development

-Thank you showing an interest in contributing!
+Thank you for showing an interest in contributing!
 Pull Requests are welcome and encouraged!
 This document gives an overview of the development standards for the project.
 Please note that this file covers contributing to any of our projects, most of which are in Python.
 For non-Python projects, everything regarding Submitting a Pull Request (PR) applies.

 ## Principles